Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

 \subsubsection{Large-Deviation Optimality}

-Theorem \ref{opt} establishes that the greedy \textsf{CMA} scheduling policy is optimal for minimizing the long-term \emph{expected} peak-AoI.
-However, for mission-critical URLLC applications, the scheduling policy is additionally required to ensure that the peak-AoI metric stays within limit with a high probability after sufficiently long time.
-Making use of the notion of large-deviations \cite{shwartz1995large}, this problem can be succinctly formulated as follows: Design a scheduling policy $\pi $ which maximizes the large deviation exponent, \emph{i.e.,}
+Theorem \ref{opt} establishes that the greedy \textsf{CMA} scheduling policy is optimal for minimizing the long-term \emph{expected} peak AoI.
+However, for some applications, the scheduling policy is additionally required to ensure that the peak AoI metric stays within limit with a high probability after a sufficiently long time.
+An analogous problem was considered in connection with the queue stability in a similar multi-user single cell setting in \cite{ying2006large}.
+The previous requirement leads to the following problem statement: Design a scheduling policy $\pi \in \Pi$ that maximizes the large deviation exponent, \emph{i.e.,}

-The following theorem shows that the \textsf{CMA} policy is also optimal in the large-deviation sense. \begin{framed} \begin{theorem} The \textsf{CMA} policy achieves the optimal large-deviation exponent and the value of the optimal exponent is given by
+The following theorem shows that the \textsf{CMA} policy is also optimal in the above sense. \begin{framed} \begin{theorem} The \textsf{CMA} policy achieves the optimal large-deviation exponent whose value is given by